apache/nuttx-apps/nshlib/README.txt

   The addition 100 microseconds in this example is the additional overhead of the time command execution itself which is included in the total.

+  Notice that:

+    nsh> time "sleep 2 &"
+    sleep [3:100]

+    0.0000 sec

+  Since the sleep command is executed in background, the sleep command completes almost immediately.

 o unset <name>

   Remove the value associated with the environment variable